-	- Be advised, clients may not bring children under the age of 12 to their appointments.
+- Clients may not bring children under the age of 12 to their appointments.

 - Avoid extended UV exposure for 7 days post-treatment.

-- If blisters occur, do not puncture.
-If the skin is broken, apply an antibiotic ointment until healed.
+- If blisters occur, do not puncture and if the skin is broken, apply an antibiotic ointment until healed.

-- Over the counter medication is recommended for post-treatment discomfort.
-You may also apply Restorative Gel (highest recommended), cool towels, ice packs or aloe vera to alleviate discomfort due to heat.
+- For post-treatment discomfort, over the counter medication is recommended.
+You may also apply Restorative Gel (highest recommended), cool towels, ice packs, or aloe vera to alleviate discomfort due to heat.

 - Avoid using seat warmers immediately after treatment.